stacysn/node.patrick.net/Anti_diversity_statement.md

 Diversity destroys community.

 All academic studies of the diversity have shown the same result: the more diverse a community, the less mutual trust, mutual understanding, and civic engagement there is, because there is no longer any sense of shared purpose or values, or a shared past.
-Measures of selfishness, lonliness, and meaninglessness all increase with diversity.
+Measures of selfishness, loneliness, and meaninglessness all increase with diversity.

 http://www.amerika.org/politics/diversity-sabotages-community/